 The Lake County Water Authority

-Established in 1953, by the Florida Legislature, the Lake County Water Authority’s legislative purposes are to:
+Established in 1953, by the Florida Legislature, the Lake County Water Authority’s legislative purposes are:

-- Control and conserve the freshwater resources of Lake County.
+- Controlling and conserving the freshwater resources of Lake County.

-- Improve the fish and aquatic wildlife in the County by improvements to the streams, lakes, and canals.
+- Improving the fish and aquatic wildlife in the county by improving the streams, lakes, and canals in the county.

-- Protect the freshwater resources through assisting local governments in treatment of storm water runoff.
+- Protecting the freshwater resources of Lake County through assisting local governments in the treating of storm water runoff.

 The Lake County Water Authority was formerly know as the Oklawaha Basin Recreation and Water Conservation and Control Authority